WitoldKowalczyk/YouGotMail/README.md

 ![cover_image](public/cover_image.png)

-# You've Got Mail - build digital co-workers in MS Outlook
+# YouGotMail - build digital co-workers in MS Outlook

 ## 📝 TL;DR

 ### 🤖 What
 - 🤖 easy-to-use library for retrieving and sending emails with MS Outlook's API
 - 🤖 AI tools to automate retrieval and sending of emails
-- 📨 walkthrough + tools to build digital co-workers: spin up an AI agent running an inbox inside AWS Lambda
+- 📨 walkthrough + tools to build digital co-workers: spin up an AI agent running an inbox inside AWS Lambda (work in progress)

 ### 📦 Stack
 - 🐍 Python